Code-Institute-Submissions/redesigned-octo-engine/README.md

       * Click on the 'Twitter' icon, verify a new page/tab is opened with the message posting text box prefilled with this text 'Check out this great band http://<url of the current page>:4200/home'.*

 * 'The Monkees' Page
+  * Clicking on a band member name will show a paragraph of text about them, their picture and the title name text is turned orange
   * Hover over an image and the 'Pinterest' icon will appear on the top right, click on the icon and a new page opens to log into the 'Pinterest' website
   * As you resize the page (Desktop to Tablet to Mobile versions) the images and text reduce and the text moves around the images